karlie-moyo/system_engineering-devops/README.md

 ### Acknowledgements  :pray:
 ___
-All of the work in this project was conducted as part of the ALX-SE program's curriculum.
-ALX Africa is an online full-stack software engineering school that uses project-based peer learning to educate students for careers in the IT industry.
-Visit this <a href="https://www.alxafrica.com/software-engineering-2022">website</a> for further information.
+All of the work in this project was conducted as part of the UoS-SE program's curriculum.